-If you cannot see all of the instruments in the market watch screen simply right click in the market watch area and select ‘show all’.
+If you cannot see all the instruments in the market watch window, simply right click your mouse in the market watch area and select ‘show all’.

 ‘Trade Context is Busy’ is a common MetaTrader 4 error, the error occurs because MetaTrader 4 cannot process multiple requests at the same time, to fix this error simply close and open your MetaTrader 4 trading platform again.
 Please read our MetaTrader 4 error code guide for which outlines common MetaTrader 4 error messages.

-Swap rates can be found within the MetaTrader 4 platform, simply go to the market watch and right click on an instrument and select symbols.
-A new window will then open, here you select the currency pair and click on the properties button and the swap rates will be displayed.
+Current swap rates can be found on our Blog Swap Rates page.
+Swap rates can also be found within the MetaTrader 4 platform, simply go to the market watch and right click on an instrument and select Specifications.
+A new window will then open and the swap rates will be displayed.

 If you hold open a position over Wednesday night the amount added or subtracted to your account as a result of the swap rate charged is three times the usual amount.
 Triple swap rates are charged in the roll-over period on Wednesday night to account for the settlement of trades over the weekend where no swap rates are charged due to the market being closed.